Pre-Event Check List

 Hazard Markings for hazards like potholes on the course are marked with circles.
 On the bike course hazard circles are accompanied by tails that precede the hazard circle so that bikers are able to know ahead of time that a hazard is coming.

-Unbroken arrows on the ground are for the bike portions (as if someone painted a wheel and rolled over it)
+Unbroken arrows on the ground are for the bike portions (as if someone painted a wheel and rolled out the solid line of the arrow)

-Dashed arrows are for the run portions (as if someone painted the bottoms of their shoes and walked over it).
+Dashed arrows are for the run portions (as if someone painted the bottoms of their shoes and walked the paint creating a dashed line).

 Blazers are largely used on unpaved sections of the course where ground markings are not as helpful.
 They consist of laths (a stick) with small plastic signs attached placed along the side of the road or trail with direction arrows that indicate turns or straights.
 They also usually accompany chalk direction arrows.
 The larger signs are for the bike portions while the smaller signs are for the run portions.